kinectron/kinectron/memory-bank/progress.md

 - **Implementation**:
   - Client-to-hardware data flow working (client requests properly activate the Kinect)
   - Raw depth image is properly displayed in the application UI
+  - Hardware-to-client data flow successfully implemented with data packing solution
+  - Implemented data packing to reduce message size by ~50% while preserving all depth data
+  - Added metadata to indicate packed format for client-side unpacking
-  - Fixed issues with Kinect hardware initialization for raw depth
+  - Successfully transmitting raw depth data from hardware to client
-  - Fixed issues with client requests activating the Kinect hardware
+- **Current Behavior**:
-- **Current Behavior**: Users can start the raw depth stream from the client, which activates the Kinect hardware
+  - Users can start the raw depth stream from the client, which activates the Kinect hardware
+  - Raw depth data is successfully transmitted from hardware to client
+- **Remaining Work**:
-- **Remaining Work**: Complete hardware-to-client data flow, implement client-side processing and visualization
+  - Implement client-side processing for point cloud visualization
+  - Extract 16-bit depth values from the unpacked data
+  - Integrate with point cloud visualization code

 ## Known Issues